 Loose Leaf Lettuce - This type of lettuce has loosely packed leaves joined at the stem.
 The leaves are green or shaded a deep red at the edges.
 Loose leaf lettuce is midway between romaine and butterhead lettuce, with a mild and delicate taste.

-What kind of things can I add on my Keto Chicken Salad?
+What Can I add to my Keto Chicken Salad?

 In this recipe I am using blue cheese, walnuts and celery.